 You may be wondering, “what exactly is engineered hardwood flooring?”
 When talking about an engineered product, you may also hear the term “laminate.”
 There are some common factors amongst each manufacturers engineered products but there are traits that make one stand out more than the other does.
-Therefore, we recommend to research and understand quality and construction of each.
+Therefore, we recommend you research and understand the quality and construction of each.
 Below we will answer 6 questions about engineered hardwood floors.

 1. Is laminate and engineered the same?

 The construction of laminate and engineered is the same but the materials being used are different.
 Laminate has multiple layers of composite wood pressed together and topped with a photo image that resembles wood.
 As for engineered wood flooring, it is made of several layers of plywood that run perpendicular to one another.
 This is preferably made of Baltic Birch plywood due to its resilience and improved stability to damp environments.
 The backing (ply) should be thicker than the wear layer (surface), which is made of real solid hardwood.

 Engineered hardwood flooring is more structurally stable than solid or laminate.
 Ideally, 3/4” engineered floors should have 11-ply backing and a 4mm wear layer.
 This allows the natural beauty of a real hardwood surface to last for many generations.
 We recommend checking with the supplier for the exact wear layer thickness as not all are manufactured to the same dimension.
 This can be a concern if needing to refinish the floors from any damage or maintenance down the road.

 3. Where can it be installed?